mercurier/mcr_salt_and_pepper/README.md

 - Thieves, clerics, shamans, and monks can invest 1 star in one fighting style at level 1
 - Mages and sourcerers gain no proficiency stars at all

+Installing #2014 or #2015 will also make non-humanoid monsters more challenging in SCS as their effective proficiency level is scaled up by one level.

+#### Component 2020: 2e and 3.5e hybrid fighting styles

 Fighting styles are redesigned such that each star approximately corresponds to one 3.5e-style feat

 *Single weapon style (emulating Improved Critical feat):*
-- 1 star: -1 THAC0 bonus
+- 1 star: +1 THAC0 bonus
 - 2 stars: -1 THAC0 bonus and scoring critical hits when rolling 19 & 20

 *Two-handed style (emulating Power Attack feat):*
-- 1 star: +2 damage bonus, +1 THAC0 penalty
+- 1 star: +2 damage bonus, -1 THAC0 penalty
-- 2 stars: +4 damage bonus, +1 THAC0 penalty
+- 2 stars: +4 damage bonus, -1 THAC0 penalty

 *Sword-and-shield style (emulating Combat Expertise feat):*
-- 1 star: -1 AC bonus, +1 THAC0 penalty
+- 1 star: -1 AC bonus, -1 THAC0 penalty
-- 2 stars: -2 AC bonus, +1 THAC0 penalty
+- 2 stars: -2 AC bonus, -1 THAC0 penalty

 This style is designed to work with *Items Revisions component: Revised Shield Bonuses*, netting a significant overall AC bonus from shield utilization.

 *Two-weapons style (2e and 3.5e hybrid rule):*
-- 0 star: +4 THAC0 penalty for main hand, +8 THAC0 penalty and -2 damage penalty for off hand
+- 0 star: -4 THAC0 penalty for main hand, -8 THAC0 penalty and -2 damage penalty for off hand
-- 1 star: +2 THAC0 penalty for main hand, +4 THAC0 penalty and -2 damage penalty for off hand
+- 1 star: -2 THAC0 penalty for main hand, -4 THAC0 penalty and -2 damage penalty for off hand
-- 2 stars: no THAC0 penalty for main hand, +2 THAC0 penalty and -2 damage penalty for off hand
+- 2 stars: no THAC0 penalty for main hand, -2 THAC0 penalty and -2 damage penalty for off hand

-Note: installing this component will make non-humanoid monsters more challenging in SCS as their effective proficiency level is scaled up by one level.

 #### Component 2100: Alternative saving throw tables for smoothier progress and better class distinction